Armen Avanessian: Career

+From 2018 to 2021 Avanessian was Philosopher-in-Residence, at V-A-C Foundation in Moscow; in 2019 he was a fellow at Thomas Mann House in Pacific Palisades, Los Angeles; from 2020 to 2021 he was a visiting professor at the Academy of Fine Arts Hamburg.

+In 2021 Avanessian joined the Department of Cultural and Communication Studies at Zeppelin University in Friedrichshafen on Lake Constance as Chair of Media Theory.

 Avanessian's books have been translated into several languages, including English, Russian, Dutch, Spanish, and French.

 Literary Studies

 Avanessian's early publications are mostly scholarly books and essays on linguistics, semantics, and literary studies.
 His philosophical breakthrough came with the edited volumes on 'Speculative Realism' (Realism Now) and the German edition of the reader, '#Acceleration'.
 His move to Merve has emphasized his focus on editing current, not yet established philosophy, treating, in particular, questions in feminism, finance theory, and technology.
 He has also published books discussing the possibility of poeticizing philosophy.

-His book 'Overwrite: Ethics of Knowledge, Poetics of Existence' (2015, English translation forthcoming) confronts the deplorable state of academia in an explicitly accelerationist way.
+His book 'Overwrite: Ethics of Knowledge, Poetics of Existence' (2015; English translation 2017) confronts the deplorable state of academia in an explicitly accelerationist way.
 Not limiting himself to mere criticism, Avanessian is constantly at work constructing alternative platforms such as the summer school he organized with Reza Negarestani and Pete Wolfendale at the Haus der Kulturen der Welt, Berlin, on "Emancipation as Navigation: From the Space of Reasons to the Space of Freedoms."